 Commonly Accepted and Non-Accepted Materials

-- Automotive Fluids (e.g. antifreeze, transmission and power brake fluid, and motor oil)
+- Automotive Fluids (e.g. antifreeze, transmission and power brake fluid)

 - Glycols (e.g. Antifreeze)

 - Household Cleaning Products